 RISK WARNING

-To help you understand the risks involved when investing in the shares of Campaigners on Funder, please get to know the non-comprehensive list of risks summarized below.
-This risk warning is under no circumstances to be considered as investment advice or guidance.
-The risk warning is merely to remind you of the risks involved with investing and especially with investing into equity.
-If you are only starting out as an investor, please seek guidance from investment consultant or other relevant experts or look for more elaborate training on investing.
+To help you understand the risks involved when investing in businesses on Funder, please review the non-comprehensive list of risks summarized below.
+This risk warning should not be regarded as investment advice or guidance.
+Its purpose is simply to remind you of the risks associated with investing, particularly in equity.
+If you are new to investing, seek advice from a licensed investment consultant or other qualified professionals, or consider more extensive training before committing funds.

 DIVERSIFY!

-Diversification involves spreading your money across multiple investments to reduce risk.
-Although diversification is an essential part of investing, it will not lessen all types of risk.
+Diversification involves spreading your money across multiple investments to help reduce risk.
+While diversification is an essential principle of investing, it cannot eliminate all types of risk.

-Please note that you should only invest a proportion of your available funds via Funder and should balance this with safer, more liquid investments.
+You should only invest a proportion of your available funds through Funder and balance this with safer, more liquid investments.

 EQUITY INVESTMENTS

-Investing in shares of a non-listed public or private limited liability company (also referred to as equity) on Funder does not involve a regular return on your investment.
+Investing in shares of a non-listed public or private limited company (equity) through Funder does not guarantee regular returns.

-Please make an effort to understand, accept and acknowledge the following particular risks involved with equity investments:
+Please ensure you understand and acknowledge the following risks associated with equity investments:

 1. Due diligence